 “I’m glad that this proposal saves the walls,” he told reporters.
 And he agrees that the deconstruction is necessary.
 “What we had always hoped for,” he says, “was a project that would both save the walls and build the thing behind it at the same time,” as opposed to the open-air plan envisioned by the current administration.
 “We never actually got it done,” he admits.

 His concerns include the daunting task of the rebuild, the lack of housing, and the lack of an indoor cultural space.
 Girouard Park already serves as an open-air space.
 The Empress plan, he suggests, would create noise issues for the surrounding residents.
-He adds that perhaps it would have been better to wait until a complete project was conceived.
+He adds that perhaps it would have been better to wait until a complete project was conceived. n